History of Dell Streak in Timeline

 In October 2009, it was revealed that the Dell Streak tablet was capable of making 3G phone calls.

 In early September 2010, customers on the British O2 mobile phone network were given the opportunity to install Android 2.1 through an Over the Air update.
-However, the update caused an uproar due to bugs and the removal of some features.
+However, this update caused an uproar due to bugs and removal of some features.

 December 2010: Dell Offers Unlocked Streaks with Android 2.2 (Froyo)

-In December 2010, Dell offered unlocked Streaks with Android 2.2 (Froyo) installed, while previous versions had Android 1.6.
+In December 2010, Dell offered unlocked Streaks with Android 2.2 (Froyo).
+Earlier versions were released with Android 1.6.

 2010: Dell Streak 5 Release

-In 2010, the Dell Streak 5 phablet, running the Android operating system, was released.
-The Dell Streak 5 features a 5-inch capacitive touchscreen, a 5MP rear camera with dual-LED flash, and a front-facing VGA camera for video calling.
+In 2010, the Dell Streak 5, also known as the Dell Mini 5, was released.
+This phablet featured a 5-inch capacitive touchscreen, a 5MP rear camera with dual-LED flash, and a VGA front camera for video calling.

 January 2011: Dell Streak 7 Announced